opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 ####// Implementation Phase

 It is time now to test and use in real time the tools and the schedule designed for our **first co-design experience**.
-During the two co-design sessions, we have the possibility to dialogue and work with people from many different Milanese communities and with different interests, issues and needs.
+During the two co-design sessions, we had the possibility to dialogue and work with people from many different Milanese communities and with different interests, issues and needs.
 For example, some of them were interested in caring and **everyday well-being**, others in **tinkering stuff** and, still, others in more **health issues**.

 Our aim was to create a **temporary community** composed by different kind of citizens.
 So, we decided to divide the co-design into **two main sessions** (May 4th and 11th, 2016) lasting maximum **4 hours each** (from 6 pm to 21 pm).
 This because we wanted to receive as many participants as possibile, since most of the people were parents and/or workers.
 Moreover, after this two encounters we organized even a last one, a "closing" **aperitif** during which we announced the winner project that will be prototyped in the next month (July), explaining and showing our methods and strategies to the participants.
 All the sessions were hosted by WeMake.